 * * *

 When Nate reached the beach there was no sign of the young guy who caused his wipe-out.
 He knew who he was, however, so he also knew that sooner or later he would be able to catch up with him.
-His name was Beau Thompson, a kid of about twenty, with something of a reputation as being a fun loving party animal, but a nice guy with it, unlike most of the other Thompsons he had known over the years.
+His name was Phillip Thompson, otherwise known as Flip: a kid of about twenty, with something of a reputation as being a fun loving party animal, but a nice guy with it, unlike most of the other Thompsons he had known over the years.

 Nate sometimes serviced the kid’s car in his workshop, so yeah, he’d definitely give him a good talking to the next time he ran into him.